HyunMook/ReactNative01/README.md

 > I need to run the below `xcode-select` command in Terminal if it's the first time to run the EXPO iOS simulator.
 > ##### Simulator not installed.
 Please visit https://developer.apple.com/xcode/download/ to download Xcode and the iOS simulator.
 If you already have the latest version of Xcode installed, you may have to run the command `sudo xcode-select -s /Applications/Xcode.app`. #####

-> Also, it need to run the Android Emulator, install Android Studio and setting as below.
+> Also, it needs to install Android Studio and setting as below to run Android Emulator.
 > **https://docs.expo.io/versions/latest/workflow/android-studio-emulator.html**